unraid/docs/docs/legacy/FAQ/Cache_disk.md

-:   **Important!** This page is a basic introduction to the unRAID Cache
+:   **Important!** This page is a basic introduction to the Unraid Cache
     drive, but was written for v4 and v5.
 There is no mention of Dockers, VM's, or Cache Pools.
 For v6 users, this page serves as an introduction, but you should also check these resources: